Inheritance Tax and ISAs: A Guide for UK Homeowners

 • No Capital Gains Tax: Profits from investments within a Stocks and Shares ISA are exempt from capital gains tax.

-• Tax-Free Withdrawals: You can withdraw money from your ISA without paying any tax on the withdrawals.
+• outside the scope of IHT Withdrawals: You can withdraw money from your ISA without paying any tax on the withdrawals.

 By understanding the different types of ISAs and their tax benefits, UK homeowners can make informed decisions about their savings and investments, potentially reducing their tax liability and maximizing their returns.